gorodetsky-umich/MDSS/docs/source/inputs.rst

 .. code-block:: yaml

    "linear_solver_options":
      "atol": 1e-08,                         # absolute error tolerance
-     "err_on_non_converge": True, # When True, AnalysisError will be raised if not convereged "maxiter": 25, # maximum number of iterations "rtol": 1e-8, # relative error tolerance
+     "err_on_non_converge": True,           # When True, AnalysisError will be raised if not converged "maxiter": 25,                         # maximum number of iterations "rtol": 1e-8,                          # relative error tolerance
      "use_aitken": True,                    # set to True to use Aitken

    "nonlinear_solver_options":
      "atol": 1e-08,                         # absolute error tolerance
-     "err_on_non_converge": True, # When True, AnalysisError will be raised if not convereged "reraise_child_analysiserror": False, # When the option is true, a solver will reraise any AnalysisError that arises during subsolve; when false, it will continue solving.
+     "err_on_non_converge": True,           # When True, AnalysisError will be raised if not converged "reraise_child_analysiserror": False,  # When the option is true, a solver will raise any AnalysisError that arises during sub-solve; when false, it will continue solving.
      "maxiter": 25,                         # maximum number of iterations "rtol": 1e-08,                         # relative error tolerance
      "use_aitken": True,                    # set to True to use Aitken